ylansegal/blog/src/about.md

 I have a Bachelors degree in Civil Engineering from the [Univerisdad Iberoamericana][uia] in Mexico City, and a Master of Science in Aeronautics and Astronautics degree from [Stanford University][stanford].
 I've been writing software for over 20 years.

 I am currently a Software Engineer at Apple.
 Prior to that I was a Staff Software Engineer at [Procore][procore], a Development Expert at [SAP][sap] through it's acquisition of Mellmo, makers of [Roambi][roambi].
 Prior to that I was partner in an e-commerce endeavor.
-See my complete work history in [LinkedIn][linkedin].
+See my complete work history in [LinkedIn][linkedin], or my public coding on [GitHub][github].

 I write in this blog about things that interest me as a Software Engineer.
 All content and opinions are my own.